-Things to do
+Things to do: Kuala Lumpur

 Changkat Bukit Bintang is a great place to grab dinner or a cold one after a long day of sight-seeing.
 There are plenty of restaurants and bars lining both sides of the street, many housed in gorgeous colonial buildings.
 A popular location for tourists and locals alike, the area comes alive as night falls.
 Another local favourite is nearby Jalan Alor, a bustling strip full of street-hawker stalls and casual open-air dining.

 When to go

-Malaysia experiences tropical weather all year round, so there isn’t really a bad time to visit.
-However, do take note of the wetter monsoon seasons which occur in late May to September and November to March.
-If you're planning to include a trip to the islands on the east coast, it’s best to avoid the period between November and February, as beach resorts will be closed then.
+With tropical weather year-round, there isn’t really a bad time to visit Malaysia.
+The wetter monsoon seasons occur in late May to September and November to March.
+If you're planning to visit the islands on the east coast, it’s best to avoid November to February, as beach resorts will be closed.

 The city comes alive during key festivals such as Christmas and New Year, Chinese New Year, Merdeka or Independence Day (August 31) and Hari Raya Puasa.
 Late January/early February sees the Hindu festival of Thaipusam celebrated in grand style at Batu Caves.Back to top

 This street food haven is less than an hour from KL